Schools that warned about lunch debt now accepting donation

 “This process has not given us a ton of confidence in the elected school board of Wyoming Valley West,” Platt said.
 “This is great, if they have figured it out, if they have legally figured out how the money moves and all of that, we welcome that.”

 School officials have said they considered serving peanut butter and jelly sandwiches to students with overdue accounts but got legal advice warning against it.
-In the coming school year, Wyoming Valley West will qualify for funding for free lunches for all students.
+For the coming five school years, Wyoming Valley West has funding to provide free breakfasts and lunches for all students, regardless of income.